Pasu4/Mindustry-Logic-Compiler/README.md

 # Mindustry Logic Compiler
 Mindustry Logic Compiler is a compiler for High-Level Mindustry Logic (HLmlog), a high-level programming language that compiles to Mindustry Logic.
 It aims to make Mindustry Logic easier to write and more human-readable.

 ## Syntax

 ### General
 In HLmlog as well as in mlog, variables are dynamically typed, meaning the data type or the variable itself do not need to be declared.
 Every variable's default value is null.

 Extra spaces and tabs are ignored. `result = a;` is interpreted the same as <code>result&nbsp;&nbsp;&nbsp;&nbsp; = a;</code>.

+Variables should not start with two underscores, since this is the naming convention used by the compiler for flow control.

 Every line needs to be terminated by a semicolon (`;`).
 This includes comments.
 ### Comments